reverseame/MalGraphIQ/README.md

                         Title for the generated plots (default: none).
   -rc_max [0-100], --radarchart_max_scale [0-100]
                         Max scale for radarcharts (default: 100).
-  --match_plots_dir MATCH_PLOTS_DIR
+  --plots_dir PLOTS_DIR
-                        If specified, WBC matches plots are written in that directory otherwise they are generated in the PLOTS folder, which is created if it does not exist (default: ./PLOTS/).
+                        If specified, WBC match plots are written in that directory otherwise they are generated in the PLOTS folder, which is created if it does not exist (default: ./PLOTS/).
   -bb, --broken_barcharts
                         Use broken barcharts.
 That is, break the Y-axis of the micro-behavior occurrences visualizations (default: False).
   --lower_figure_limit [0-100]